Omar Khadr, once a Guantanamo inmate, freed on bail in Canada

 | EDMONTON, Alberta

-EDMONTON, Alberta Omar Khadr, a Canadian who was once the youngest prisoner held on terror charges at Guantanamo Bay, was released on bail from an Alberta prison Thursday while he appeals a murder conviction by a U.S. military tribunal.
+EDMONTON, Alberta Omar Khadr, a Canadian who was once the youngest prisoner held on terror charges at Guantanamo Bay, will be released on bail from an Alberta prison on Thursday while he appeals a murder conviction by a U.S. military tribunal.

 A judge in an Alberta court ruled that Khadr, who was captured in Afghanistan when he was 15 and pleaded guilty to killing a U.S. soldier, can be released on bail, denying an appeal by the Canadian government to keep him in custody.

-Khadr, 28, who was transferred to Alberta from a U.S. naval base prison at Guantanamo Bay in Cuba in 2012, emerged from his lawyer's home Thursday evening to neighbours' cheers.
+Khadr, 28, was transferred to Alberta from prison at the U.S. naval base at Guantanamo Bay in Cuba in 2012.

-"I'm sorry for the pain that I might have caused the families of the victims," Khadr told reporters, adding: "I can't change the past.
-All I can do is work on the present and the future."
+The Khadr case has divided Canadians.
+While the government has opposed his release, human rights advocates such as Amnesty International have argued that the one-time child soldier has been denied access to due process.

-Asked if he denounces violent jihad, Khadr softly but firmly replied: "Yes."
+Bail conditions imposed by an Alberta court include that Khadr wears an electronic monitoring device, lives with his lawyer in Edmonton, observes a nightly curfew, and has only monitored contact with his family.

-His case has divided Canadians.
-While the government opposed his release, human rights advocates such as Amnesty International say the one-time child soldier has been denied due process.
+"I am delighted, incredibly delighted.
+It has taken too many years to get to this point," Khadr's lawyer, Dennis Edney, told reporters outside the Edmonton courthouse.

-Bail conditions imposed by an Alberta court include that Khadr wear an electronic monitoring device, live with his lawyer in Edmonton, observe a nightly curfew, and has only monitored contact with his family.
+He said Khadr would speak to reporters on Friday to tell his story to the Canadian public.

 A judge had ruled in April that Khadr should be released on bail, but the Conservative government of Prime Minister Stephen Harper appealed, arguing that his release would harm Canada's relationship with the United States.